-During the 31 July 2021 financial year, the Company assessed the recoverable amount of goodwill relating to the tuna oil segment and determined that goodwill is not impaired.
+During the 31 July 2022 financial year, the Company assessed the recoverable amount of goodwill relating to the tuna oil segment and determined that goodwill is not impaired.
 The recoverable amount of the cash-generating unit, being the assets of the cash-generating unit and goodwill, was assessed by reference to the cash-generating unit's value-in-use.
-Value-in-use is calculated based on the present value of cash flow projections over a 5 year period approved by the Board of Directors.
-The cash flows are discounted using a rate of 12% and 2% annual growth rates.
+Value-in-use is calculated based on the present value of cash flow projections over a 5-year period approved by the Board of Directors.
+The cash flows are discounted using a 12% risk rate and 2% annual growth rate.
 Management believes that any reasonable possible change in key assumptions on which recoverable amount is based would not cause the aggregate carrying amount of the cash generating unit to exceed its recoverable amount.

 Consolidated

-2021 2020

-\$'000 \$'000
+2022 \$'000 2021 \$'000

-13. Trade and other payables
+13. TRADE AND OTHER PAYABLES

 Current

-Trade creditors 4,921 6,298
+Trade creditors 9,037 4,921

-Sundry creditors and other accruals 374 1,711
+Sundry creditors and other accruals 4,523 374

-5,295 8,009
+13,560 5,295

-14. Interest bearing liabilities
+14. INTEREST BEARING LIABILITIES

-Current interest bearing liabilities 1,623 1,616
+Current interest bearing liabilities 1,668 1,623

-Non-current interest bearing liabilities 11,454 12,904
+Non-current interest bearing liabilities 9,243 11,454

-13,077 14,520
+10,911 13,077

-Assets pledged as security
+A. Assets pledged as security

-The interest bearing liabilities are secured by a first mortgage over the investment in Melody Dairies (with a carrying value of \$13.072m), land and buildings (with a carrying value of \$4.563m), as well as a general charge over the consolidated entity's assets.
+The interest-bearing liabilities are secured by a first mortgage over the investment in Melody Dairies (with a carrying value of \$11.816m), land and buildings (with a carrying value of \$4.753m), as well as a general charge over the consolidated entity's assets.

-15. Lease liabilities
+15. LEASE LIABILITIES